aclysma/async-dispatcher/README.md

 ```

 As this code is written there are significant advantages and disadvantages for using this approach vs. shred.
 I think
-many of the disadvantages could be removed with more work, but likely there would remain some trade-off between the two.
+many of the disadvantages could be removed with more work, but likely there would remain some trade-offs between the two.

 ## Usage